brianglass/anastasis/files/tues1mc.md

 E

-Still decked out with the blood from your wounds; still drenched in gore, O Champions, you stand beside the Lord, the immortal King, all garlanded with victorsÂ’ crowns. ****
+Still decked out with the blood from your wounds; still drenched in gore, O Champions, you stand beside the Lord, the immortal King, all garlanded with victors’ crowns. ****

 Theotokion